Texas License Plate Lookup

 When you decide to own a car in Texas, the law demands that the vehicle is registered, and it cannot be driven without license plates.
 These license plates are used to identify your car and connect it to you, the owner.

 When in Texas, motor vehicle registration is handled by the Texas Department of Motor Vehicles.
 Once a car is registered, you are issued with a license plate number.
-The law in Texas requires that a motor vehicle must have front and rear license plates be able to operate on the road.
+The law in Texas requires that a motor vehicle must have front and rear license plates to be allowed on the road.

 Table of Content